JoseAscuntar/odin-recipes/README.md

 # odin-recipes

-In this website you'll find a variaty of recipes that hopefully you'll enjoy (They are my favorite).
+In this website you'll find a variaty of colombian recipes that hopefully you'll enjoy (They are my favorite).

 ## Why?